Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous

 Solving the angular Teukolsky equation now amounts to solving the eigenvalue problem in Eq.~\eqref{eq:SWSH_matrix_equation} for the eigenvalue $\mathcal{A}_{\ell}$ and the eigenvector $\vec{C}_{\ell}$.
 The spin-weighted spheroidal harmonic can then be constructed using the eigenvector $\vec{C}_{\ell}$ and the corresponding spin-weight spherical harmonics with Eq.~\eqref{eq:SWSH_spectral}.
 In practice, we cannot solve a matrix eigenvalue problem of infinite size and we truncate the column vector $\vec{C}_{\ell}$ to have a finite value of $\ell_{\mathrm{max}}$.
 The accuracy of the numerical eigenvalue and eigenvector solution depends on the size of the truncated matrix.

-\texttt{SpinWeightedSpheroidalHarmonics.jl}\footnote{\url{https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl}} is our open-source implementation of the abovementioned spectral decomposition method for solving spin-weighted spheroidal harmonics in \texttt{julia}.
-The code solves the truncated\footnote{By default the truncated matrix $\mathbb{M}$ is $10\times10$, but the size is adjustable by setting a different $\ell_{\mathrm{max}}$ if a higher accuracy or a faster run time is needed.} version of Eq.~\eqref{eq:SWSH_matrix_equation} to obtain the angular separation constant ${}_{s} \mathcal{A}_{\ell m}$ and the eigenvector ${}_{s} \vec{C}_{\ell m}$.
-Apart from the angular separation constant, the code can also compute the separation constant $\lambda$ (c.f.
-Eq.~\eqref{eq:VT}), and evaluate numerical values of spin-weight spheroidal harmonics and their derivatives.\footnote{It should be noted that our code is also capable of handling complex $\omega$, which is necessary for carrying out quasi-normal mode related computations.} In particular, the code adopts the normalization convention for ${}_{s}S_{\ell m \omega}(\theta, \phi)$ that
+\texttt{SpinWeightedSpheroidalHarmonics.jl}\footnote{\url{https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl}} is our open-source implementation of the above-mentioned spectral decomposition method for solving spin-weighted spheroidal harmonics in \texttt{julia}.
+The code solves the truncated version of Eq.~\eqref{eq:SWSH_matrix_equation} to obtain the angular separation constant ${}_{s} \mathcal{A}_{\ell m}$ and the eigenvector ${}_{s} \vec{C}_{\ell m}$.
+Apart from the angular separation constant, the code can also compute the separation constant $\lambda$ [cf. Eq.~\eqref{eq:VT}], and evaluate numerical values of spin-weight spheroidal harmonics and their derivatives.\footnote{It should be noted that our code is also capable of handling complex $\omega$, which is necessary for carrying out quasinormal-mode related computations.} In particular, the code adopts the normalization convention for ${}_{s}S_{\ell m \omega}(\theta, \phi)$ that

 To evaluate numerical values of the spin-weighted spheroidal harmonics ${}_{s} S_{\ell m \omega}(\theta, \phi)$ and their derivatives, it is necessary to also be able to numerically (and possibly efficiently) evaluate the spin-weighted spheroidal harmonics ${}_{s} Y_{\ell m}(\theta, \phi)$.